The Apple of His Eye ... commentary of Psalm 74

 And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing:” [Genesis 12:1-2]

 The Jew requires a sign in order to believe.
-We just read the first nine verses of chapter four in the Second Book Moses called the Exodus.
+[Remember, we just read the proof text for this fact in the first nine verses of chapter four in the Second Book Moses called the Exodus.]

 Do you see why the signs were needed to be performed by Moses “in the sight of the people”?
-It was all done “in the sight of the people” so that they might believe that the LORD was indeed visiting HIS people, and had the intention of bringing a great deliverance and great salvation in setting them free from their 400-year bondage to the Egyptians.
+It was all done “in the sight of the people” so that they might believe that the LORD was indeed visiting HIS people, and had every intention of bringing a great deliverance, and great salvation in setting them free from their 400-year bondage as slaves to the Egyptians.

-God used these visible signs that were so great and so wonderful to mightily move in the hearts Israel to sing a song of His mightiness in the Second Book Moses called the Exodus:
+God used these visible signs that were so great, and so wonderful, to mightily move in the hearts of Israel to sing a song of His mightiness, which song is located in the Second Book Moses called the Exodus:

-Now, Israel has experienced these “wonders and signs” from God down through the annuals of time by his direct intervention in their affairs.
+Now, Israel has experienced these “wonders and signs” from God down through the annuals of time by his direct intervention into their affairs.

 Do you remember the walls of Jericho, and how they came down?
 This event represented to them a mighty sign of God going before them and delivering their enemy into their hands.